DanMorriss/jazz-platform/README.md

 [Back to top](<#contents>)
 #### Landing Page - Hero Image
-- The site startis with an image of a double bass player and a drummer performing with overlaying text explaning what the site is for.
+- The site starts with an image of a double bass player and a drummer performing with overlaying text explaining what the site is for.
-- This section will grab the users attention and give a feel for the atmosphere you can expect at the live event.
+- This section will grab the user's attention and give a feel for the atmosphere you can expect at the live event.

 ![Hero image and overlaying text on desktop and mobile](assets/images/hero-dm.png)

 [Back to top](<#contents>)
 #### Join Us Section
-- The Join us section outlines the reasons for coming to one of the jazz platform nights for both players and audience members.
+- The Join Us section outlines the reasons for coming to one of the jazz platform nights for both players and audience members.
 - As well as encouraging users to come this gives them a better understanding of what to expect when they do come.
-- The three collumns in this section stack for smaller screens to increase userbillity.
+- The three columns in this section stack for smaller screens to increase usabillity.

 ![Join us section on a desktop and mobile](assets/images/join-us-dm.png)

 [Back to top](<#contents>)
 #### The Next Night Section
-- The Next Night Section gives more information on what to ecpect for one of the events.
-It outlines the time, date and location of the event as well as the 3 open numbers that performers can join in with.
+- The Next Night Section gives more information on what to expect for one of the events.
+It outlines the time, date, and location of the event as well as the three open numbers that performers can join in with.
-- The background image in this section continues to enhance the antosphere that can be expected at one of the live events.
+- The background image in this section continues to enhance the atmosphere that can be expected at one of the live events.
-- The two collumns in this section stack for smaller screens to increase userbillity.
+- The two collumns in this section stack for smaller screens to increase usabillity.
 - The interactive map in this section will help people find the venue for the next event.

 ![The Next Night section on a desktop and mobile](assets/images/next-night-dm.png) [Back to top](<#contents>)
 #### Footer
-- All the pages in the site have links to all the platforms social media accounts:
+- All the pages in the site have links to all the platform's social media accounts:
     - Facebook
     - Instagram
     - YouTube